In our recent post about secure design, we wrote about the secure development lifecycle (SDLC) and the different components that make it up.

 There are multiple types of security testing you can consider, and each type has different methodologies or ways you can perform them.

-Don’t worry — if this all feels like a lot, you can check out our Security Fundamentals for Software Testing course which goes into much more detail on this topic.
+Don’t worry — if this all feels like a lot, you can check out our Security Fundamentals for Software Testing course, which goes into much more detail on this topic.

-There are some testing methodologies that come up a lot when we talk about secure software development, and we see those methodologies take the form of one of our favourite things in tech: acronyms!
+There are some testing methodologies that come up a lot when we talk about secure software development, and we see those methodologies take the form of one of our favorite things in tech: acronyms!

 Some you may come across include the following.